 Once the web site has been built and launched you are not yet finished.
 Every web site should be constantly updated to provide more information on the products, customer questions, adding new products, help to customers on how to use the products, and much more.

 Keep your site up to date with fresh content and the search engines will respond in kind by keeping you high on the search results.
 Content is considered one of the most important elements in terms of web site ranking by the search engines.
-Never lose site of having high quality content.
+Never lose sight of having high-quality content.

 Once you have all this, then you can think about graphics or flashy material.
-Never lose site of the basic issues we identified above.
+Never lose sight of the basic issues we identified above.